Pricing

 Upgrade boundary

 Buy Claude Code access when serious repo work is repeated enough to justify an agentic workflow.
 Add API budgeting when software or automation needs programmable Claude calls.
-Test Fable 5 only when the actual access path and task difficulty make that model lane relevant.
+Test Sonnet 5 first when the actual access path exposes it, and reserve Fable 5 for task difficulty that justifies that model lane.

 Do not let model names replace budgeting discipline.
 The safest rule is to separate plan access, API spend, model routing, and review effort.
 Claude Code is easiest to justify when it turns hard coding work into accepted, reviewed changes with less total engineering overhead.